nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 The `toUint32()` function converts a given value into an unsigned 32-bit integer using an algorithm described in the specification.
 The `isArrayIndex()` function first converts the key into a uint32 and then performs the comparisons to determine if the key is an array index or not.
 With these utility functions available, you can start to implement an object that will mimic a built-in array.

-### Implementing Behavior #1
+### length Increase on Adding New Elements

-You might have noticed that both behavior #1 and behavior #2 rely on the assignment of a property.
+You might have noticed that both array behaviors I described rely on the assignment of a property.
 That means you really only need to use the `set` proxy trap to accomplish both behaviors.
-To get started, here's an example that implements the first of the two array behaviors by incrementing the `length` property when an array index larger than `length - 1` is used:
+To get started, here's an example that implements the first of the two behaviors by incrementing the `length` property when an array index larger than `length - 1` is used:

 ```js
 function toUint32(value) {